 “When we were asked if we wanted to present to Envatians about a topic of our choice I instantly thought about running.
 As a coach, I love nothing more than sharing knowledge and encouraging people to strive for their goals.
 My top tip is to figure out what motivates you – simply trying to run faster and longer isn’t sustainable for the long term.”

 For many, merely the concept of investing – let alone actually doing it – can be overwhelming.
-To help demystify the world of investing, Envato’s Content Ops Manager James Tomaszek gave us a terminology tour, including what it is, how to do it, as well as the different kinds of investments you can make.
+To help demystify the world of investing, Envato’s Content Ops Manager James Tomaszek gave us a terminology tour, including what it is, how to do it, as well as the different kinds of high-yield investments you can make.